marcocesarato/Database-Web-API/README.md

         'search' => array('user_id', 'email', 'username'), // Search user by these fields 'check' => array('active' => 1) // Check if the user is active the have the column 'active' with value '1' ),
-    'callbacks' => array( // Functions stored in callbacks.php that you can customize.
-Set NULL for disable (readonly) 'sql_restriction' => 'callback_sql_restriction',
+    'callbacks' => array( // Functions stored in includes/callbacks.php that you can customize.
+Set NULL for disable (readonly)
+        'sql_restriction' => 'callback_sql_restriction',
         'can_read' => 'callback_can_read',
         'can_write' => 'callback_can_write',